 Christian, Rene, and Lorenzo showed me the power of perseverance

-My 3 children, Christian, Lorenzo and Rene, have shown my husband and I the power of perseverance … each in their own unique way.
-Christian, the eldest, persevered through the loss of his brother and many other stressful situations early in life and is now about to graduate from San Francisco State University w/ a degree in Film.
-He began his academic career at Decker Elementary & subsequently went on to Cortez, then Diamond Ranch, where he became President of the Debate Club.
+My three children, Christian, Lorenzo and Rene, have shown my husband and I the power of perseverance … each in their own unique way.
+Christian, the eldest, persevered through the loss of his brother and many other stressful situations early in life and is now about to graduate from San Francisco State University with a degree in Film.
+He began his academic career at Decker Elementary and subsequently went on to Cortez, then Diamond Ranch, where he became President of the Debate Club.
 Christian then attended Mt San Antonio College for 2 years, making the dean’s list both years, before transferring to SFSU.
 His academic perseverance resulted in him being the first one in our family to graduate from college!

 Our second son, Lorenzo, born sixteen weeks early at only two pounds, taught us the power of perseverance by making it through the first six months of his life at the Cedars Sinai NICU and going onto live four and a half more years at home with his family.
 Though he had incurred brain damage, cortical blindness, lost most of his intestines, had cerebral palsy, and had several more hospital stays, he was able to smile, convey humor, and fill our hearts with joy while he was at home.
 He showed us the strength of his perseverance to live each and every day he was with us.